Learning to Detect Entanglement: Conclusion

 \section{Conclusion}

-This paper presents how machine learning, through the forest algorithm, can be used in entanglement detection.
-Empirical evidence shows that the forest algorithm is an improvement, for two to five qubits, over the existing tree algorithm.
-It is conjectured that this is the case in general.
-The success of the forest algorithm identifies an area of quantum information processing where machine learning can play a role.
+This paper presents an example usage of machine learning in entanglement detection.
+Empirical evidence shows that the forest algorithm is an improvement, for two to six qubits, over the existing tree algorithm.
+The forest algorithm achieved this without sacrificing ``correctness'': every state the forest algorithm declares entangled is guaranteed to be entangled, even though it may take longer or fail to detect entanglement.

-The forest algorithm's direct modeling of the parameter distributions presents a novel and possibly interesting view on quantum state tomography.
-Although the algorithm is specialized for entanglement detection using the geometric criterion, it is interesting to consider other applications.
-An immediate application is its use as heuristic for quantum state tomography, in the same manner as it used in this paper.
-Since the largest observable yields the most information about the state, making measurements recommended by the forest allows the experimenter to quickly narrow down the possible range of states.
-To convert from the observable regime to the POVM regime, the sample mean can be used, but it is unknown how well such a method would work.
-It is also possible that the approach taken in this paper can be specialized in another way for other tasks in the analysis of quantum systems.

-In short, developments in machine learning provide powerful statistical methods that can be added to the arsenal for the analysis of quantum systems.
-This paper presents one possible application and encourages the exploration of such applications.
+Developments in machine learning provide non-parametric methods for analysing quantum systems.
+Non-parametric methods can eliminate arbitrary parameters in analyses.
+The success of the forest algorithm is an example where the analysis was improved by eliminating the threshold to move onto a different mutually commuting subset.
+It is possible this approach can be applied to other problems in quantum information processing.

-{\bf Acknowledgements.} BW thanks Debbie Leung for help on the concentration of measure and general support throughout the writing of the manuscript.
-A large part of this work was completed while BW was a student at Cambridge and BW is grateful for the supervision received from Stephen Brierley and Anuj Dawar.
+{\bf Acknolwedgements}.
+The author thanks Debbie Leung for help on the concentration of measure and general support throughout the writing of the manuscript.
+A large part of this work was completed while the author was a student at the University of Cambridge and the author is grateful for the supervision received from Stephen Brierley and Anuj Dawar.